Kazim Azimov

-Kazim Azimov Agamirza (Kazım Ağamirzə oğlu Əzimov; born February 10, 1951, Astara, Azerbaijan SSR, USSR) – is an Azerbaijani historian of philosophy, culture, sociologist, Orientalist, specialist in the field of history of ancient and medieval philosophy of the Middle East and Azerbaijan.
+Kazim Azimov Agamirza (Kazım Ağamirzə oğlu Əzimov; born February 10, 1951, Astara, Azerbaijan SSR, USSR) is an Azerbaijani historian of philosophy, culture, sociologist, Orientalist, specialist in the field of history of ancient and medieval philosophy of the Middle East and Azerbaijan.
 He received a doctorate of sciences in philosophy (1989) and became a professor (1991).

 Biography

 Kazim Azimov was born on February 10, 1951, in Astara, Azerbaijan.
 His parents were secondary school teachers.
 His maternal grandfather was engaged in philanthropic activities, and his paternal grandfather was a connoisseur of the Qur’an and Islamic knowledge.
 His father was a public figure and was awarded an “Honored Teacher of the Azerbaijan SSR”.
-After finishing secondary school in 1968, he studied at the faculty of English and Azerbaijani languages at the Institute of Foreign Languages (now the Azerbaijan University of Languages - AUL).
+After finishing secondary school in 1968, he studied at the faculty of English and Azerbaijani languages at the Institute of Foreign Languages (now the Azerbaijan University of Languages or AUL).
 He graduated with honors from AUL in 1973.
-In the same year he was assigned as a teacher of the English language at AUL.
+The same year, he was assigned as a teacher of the English language at AUL.